elisacaffrey/MiFoDB/docs/source/acknowledgements.rst

 Citation
 +++++++++++++++++++++++++

-The manuscript describing MiFoDB currently unpublished.
+The manuscript describing MiFoDB is currently unpublished.